bruits/maudit/website/content/docs/routing.md

 }
 ```

 The struct used for the parameters must implement `Into<PageParams>`, which can be done automatically by deriving the `Params` trait.
 The fields of the struct must implement the `Display` trait, as they will be converted to strings to be used in the final URLs and file paths.
+For ergonomy, it is recommended to derive the `Clone` trait as well, or the params will only be accessible by reference through [`ctx.params_ref()`](https://docs.rs/maudit/latest/maudit/route/struct.PageContext.html#method.params_ref).

 Like static routes, dynamic routes must be [registered](#registering-routes) in the `coronate` function in order for them to be built.